FormingWorlds/PROTEUS/docs/source/usage.rst

    - Flag to ensure that the net upward energy flux is always positive, which prevents the star from causing net heating inside the planet.
    - (Integer) 0: Disabled, 1: Enabled.

-* ``limit_pos_flux_change``
-   - Limiter on the positive percentage relative change in upward flux between iterations, which may be necessary for high instellations.
-Only applies once the fluxes drop below ``F_crit``.
-   - (Float) Values greater than or equal to zero.
-Setting to zero will prevent any positive relative change in the fluxes from one iteration to the next.

-* ``limit_neg_flux_change``
-   - Limiter on the negative percentage relative change in upward flux between iterations, which may be necessary for high instellations.
-Only applies once the fluxes drop below ``F_crit``.
-   - (Float) Values greater than or equal to zero.
-Setting to zero will prevent any negative relative in the fluxes from one iteration to the next.

 * ``atmosphere_model``
    - Atmosphere model used to set T(p) and T_surf.